MantieReid/HangMan-game/README.md

 # Word guessing game

 The player has 5 chances of guessing the word correctly.
 The word is a country’s name.
-The program randomly picks a country’s name to guessed by the player.
+The program randomly picks a country’s name to be guessed by the player.
 There is a list of ten country’s names that will be randomly picked for the secret word.

 The Orginal program comes from this website.
 Which can be found here at this [link](http://www.cppforschool.com/project/hangman-game-code.html)